 This game is actually a prequel to the other one, NOT the sequel even if it’s labeled as #2.
 But it was all right.
 I could use some background information on that lunatic Oscar who starred in the first game, considering how that one was left off with so many unknown questions.

 Anyway, the story began with the disappearance of several townspeople, mostly young and from the high-class society.
 The year was 1890 in England.
 At that time, the madman in town was known by the nickname of the Lonely Hearts Killer.
-A young woman by the name of Olivia Wright, the daughter of Owen Wright–whether linked to the Lonely Hearts Killer or not, had disappeared of recent.
+A young woman by the name of Olivia Wright, the daughter of Owen Wright–whether linked to the Lonely Hearts Killer or not, had disappeared recently.
 Her father, Mr. Wright, sought out his detective friend, Logan Green, to search for Olivia.
 Detective Logan Green was actually the detective in charge of the Lonely Hearts Killer case.
 He ended up recruiting Mr. Wright to help him in the case, even forcing one of the newbies Jayden Evans, into giving Mr. Wright a permit to enter his office as seen fit at times.
 (Owen Wright was actually a former officer and Logan Green’s partner at one time, or so it seemed from their conversations and interactions about past cases where they worked together so that was also why Logan Green was even allowing Owen to tag along and help him with the case, knowing he could use a second opinion and that Owen wouldn’t just sit around and wait for the results.)